osg-htc/docs/docs/data/stashcache/install-origin.md

 You can use the special value `ANY` to indicate that the origin will serve data from any VO that puts data on it.

-In addition to the origin allowing a VOs via the `AllowedVOs` list, that VO must also allow the origin in its `DataFederations/StashCache/AllowedOrigins` list.
+In addition to the origin allowing a VOs via the `AllowedVOs` list, that VO must also allow the origin in one of its `AllowedOrigins` lists in `DataFederation/StashCache/Namespaces`.
 See the page on [getting your VO's data into OSDF](vo-data.md).

 Specifying the DN of your origin is not required but it is useful for testing.